· Philipp Leser

 • most of the time there is no exact loss function.
 How bad is a missed alarm?
 How bad is and false positive?
 How much time is allowed to pass until the detection of an anomaly is considered too late?

 • some measurements might be real anomalies in a statistical sense, but are to be expected (or even preplanned) and no reason to worry.
 They don’t do any harm and can be discarded.
 It is not an anomaly if a machine stops because of rare, but scheduled maintenance work.
-You laugh at this stupid example, because it is obvious?
+Did you laugh at this stupid example because it is obvious?
 Trust me.
 These are the real issues.

 • connected to the point above: you are confronted with mostly unlabeled or weakly labeled data.
 You might have an “yeah, we had an outage last August.
 Or July.
 Or something.
 And you might find some things in the log files.
 You should ask Maria or Simon.
 And the people from customer support might have some incident tickets”.
 That’s it.
 If you get frustrated by these things: don’t become somebody who works on anomaly detection systems!